Tessa Wyatt

-Tessa Wyatt (born 23 April 1948) is an English actress best known for her role as Vicky Tripp (née Nicholls) on the ITV sitcom Robin's Nest.
+Tessa Wyatt is an English actress best known for her role as Vicky Tripp (née Nicholls) on the ITV sitcom Robin's Nest.

 Early life

-Wyatt was born in Woking, Surrey in 1948 and attended Elmhurst Ballet School.
+Wyatt was born in Woking, Surrey, and attended Elmhurst Ballet School.
 She was encouraged to act by her maternal grandmother and got her first professional job at the age of 12, appearing in a television programme featuring Richard Hearne's Mr. Pastry character.
 Soon after, she was represented by an agent.